k-vaughn/NTCIP-8008/docs/overview.md

 If the proposal is accepted by the committee, the committee will assign a working group and one or more maintainers who will become responsible for leading the project.
 This will often include the individual proposing the project.
-The maintainer will establish the open-source project repository on the standards development organization's open-source website (e.g., GitHub account) and upload the initial project files.
+A maintainer will establish the open-source project repository on the standards development organization's open-source website (e.g., GitHub account) and upload the initial project files.

-!!! question "Needs Review"
 !!! note
     The maintainer is a key role in the project.
 If the maintainer is not available for any reason, it can delay the triage of identified issues.
-It is the responsibility of the committee to ensure that the maintainer either has sufficient resources or has sufficient backup to provide a high degree of confidence that there is not an articicial bottleneck when contributors wish to address problems.
+It is the responsibility of the committee to ensure that the maintainer either has sufficient resources or has sufficient backup to provide a high degree of confidence that there is not an artificial bottleneck when contributors wish to address problems.

 Once the initial upload is provided, the maintainer will work with the working group to refine the vision for the project and establish the set of baseline